Sanghpo/Flower_classification-Resnet50-InceptionV3/README.md

 	!kaggle datasets download -d alxmamaev/flowers-recognition
 	!unzip flowers-recognition.zip

-ResidualNetork(50 layers):
+# ResidualNetork(50 layers):

 A powerful Resnet architecture mostly used for image classification.

-Zero-padding used to pad the input with a pad of (3,3)

 Stage 1:

-The 2D Convolution has 64 filters of shape (7,7) and uses a stride of (2,2) BatchNorm applied followed by MaxPooling uses a (3,3) window and a (2,2) stride.
+Zero-padding used to pad the input with a pad of (3,3) A 2D Convolution with 64 filters of shape (7,7) and uses a stride of (2,2) BatchNormalization applied followed by MaxPooling uses a (3,3) window and a (2,2) stride.

 Stage 2:

 The convolutional block uses three set of filters of size [64,64,256] The 2 identity blocks use three set of filters of size [64,64,256].